junxit/us-congress-bills-117/metadata.md

 - 2021-02-18 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-18 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-02-18 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Financial Services, Oversight and Reform, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-02-23 — Rules Committee Resolution H. Res.
+147 Reported to House.
+Rule provides for consideration of H.R.
+803 and H.R.
+5. Rule provides for 1 hour of general debate on H.R.
+803 and one motion to recommit.
+Rule provides for 90 minutes of general debate on H.R.
+5 and one motion to recommit.
+- 2021-02-24 — Rule H. Res.
+147 passed House.
+- 2021-02-25 — Considered under the provisions of rule H. Res.
+147. (consideration: CR H633-661)
+- 2021-02-25 — DEBATE - The House proceeded with 90 minutes of debate on H.R.
+5.
+- 2021-02-25 — Mr. Cicilline moved to table the motion to reconsider
+- 2021-02-25 — Mr. Kildee moved to reconsider.
+- 2021-02-25 — On passage Passed by the Yeas and Nays: 224 - 206 (Roll no. 39). (text: CR H634-637)
+- 2021-02-25 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 224 - 206 (Roll no. 39).(text: CR H634-637)
+- 2021-02-25 — Rule provides for consideration of H.R.
+803 and H.R.
+5. Rule provides for 1 hour of general debate on H.R.
+803 and one motion to recommit.
+Rule provides for 90 minutes of general debate on H.R.
+5 and one motion to recommit.
+- 2021-02-25 — Table the motion to reconsider Agreed to by the Yeas and Nays: 211 - 195 (Roll no. 40).
+- 2021-02-25 — The previous question was ordered pursuant to the rule.